raiden-network/raiden/docs/Overview-Raiden-Classes.md

 ##	ChannelManagerContract
 	a.
 Is running on-chain
 	b.
-Is associated with exactly on Asset
+Is associated with exactly one Asset
 	c.
 Maintains a list of on-chain NettingChannelContracts

 ##	NettingChannelContract
 	a.
 Is running on-chain
 	b.
-Is associated with exactly on Asset
+Is associated with exactly one Asset
 	c.
 Knows both parties of the channel (on-chain addresses)
 	d.
 Holds deposits of both parties
 	e.
 Performs on-chain settlement of a channel